 - Self-guided tours:

 You ride unaccompanied on your own using maps, a detailed route itinerary and sometimes a GPS device.
 All accommodation is also booked in advance.
 You can use an emergency phone number provided for help and advice.

 Almost all tours include daily luggage transfers.
 When luggage transport is not a tour feature, bicycle bags/panniers are included or can be rented.
 Luggage that you do not want to bring along on your bike tour can be safely left behind at the start of the tour.

 With some tours a rental bike is included in the tour price.
 With other tours you can rent a bicycle and there are tours where you have to bring your own bike.
-You will receive all the information on how to take your own bike to the USA after your booking.
 The rental bikes offered are modern, high quality and top brands including Trek, Giant and Cannondale.

 Other equipment options are indicated for each tour, and include bike model choices, helmet rental etc. On the booking form you can indicate whether you want to bring your own saddle and/or pedals and have these fitted onto your rental road bike.

 - Deluxe - 4-5 star hotels / resorts or deluxe bed & breakfast;